estevanmaito/old-blog/2020-06-22-improving-developer-experience.md

 // prints [Windmill Button]: You are using an icon button, but no "aria-label" attribute was found.
 Add an "aria-label" attribute to work as a label for screen readers.
 ```

 You know which library and component is failing, why it's failing, how to fix it and why you should fix it.
+In this specific example, React aXe could do the same job, but this alert is not limited to a11y messages, it can be called whenever you think somebody would benefit from a specific message.

+That's it for today.

 [@estevanmaito](https://twitter.com/estevanmaito)